hoangduytran/blender-manual/manual/compositing/realtime_compositor.rst

 The previous illustration is a representation of a real world example where one uses the :ref:`Alpha Over <bpy.types.CompositorNodeAlphaOver>` node to overlay a small logo on an image, as shown in the figure below.
-In that case, the operation domain covers the entirety of the viewport---as will later be demonstrated, but the logo covers only a small area of it, so the rest of the area is assumed to be a zero transparent color, which is convenient for the use case.
+In that case, the operation domain covers the entirety of the viewport --- as will later be demonstrated, but the logo covers only a small area of it, so the rest of the area is assumed to be a zero transparent color, which is convenient for the use case.